Common HPC Dependencies

 The blt::cuda dependency for calc_pi_cuda is a little special, along with adding the normal CUDA library and headers to your library or executable, it also tells BLT that this target’s C/C++/CUDA source files need to be compiled via nvcc or cuda-clang.
 If this is not a requirement, you can use the dependency blt::cuda_runtime which also adds the CUDA runtime library and headers but will not compile each source file with nvcc.

-Some other useful CUDA flags are:
+Some other useful CUDA variables are:

 set(ENABLE_CUDA ON CACHE BOOL "")